 Settlement of Disputes

-In a federal system, the judiciary plays a crucial role as the protector of the constitution and the mediator of conflicts between the central government and the states.
-It serves as a neutral mediator between the central government and state governments, as well as among the states.
-The judiciary is responsible for resolving all legal disputes between the centre and state.
+In a federal system, the judiciary serves as the guardian of the constitution and the arbitrator of disputes between the central government and the states.
+It functions as an impartial intermediary between the federal government and state governments, as well as among the states themselves.
+The judiciary is tasked with adjudicating any legal conflicts between the central government and the states.

 Administer Judicial Affairs

-The judiciary operates independently from the government.
-It operates independently from both the legislative and executive branches.
-It functions as a distinct and autonomous entity, complete with its own structure and personnel.
-It has the authority to determine the structure of the judicial system in the state.
-It establishes and upholds its own set of regulations.
-These regulations govern the recruitment and employment of individuals who work in the courts, including magistrates and other personnel.
-It ensures that rules are in place and enforced to promote the smooth and effective functioning of judicial administration.
+The judiciary functions autonomously from the government.
+It functions autonomously from both the legislative and executive branches.
+It operates as a separate and independent body, has its own framework and staff.
+It possesses the authority to establish the framework of the state’s judicial system.
+It formulates and enforces its own regulations.
+These regulations oversee the recruitment and employment of persons employed in the courts, including magistrates and other staff.
+It guarantees the establishment and enforcement of regulations to facilitate the efficient operation of court administration.

 Adviser

-Oftentimes, it falls upon the courts to provide advisory opinions to the rulers regarding legal matters.
-For example, the President of Pakistan holds the authority to refer any matter of law or fact that is of significant public importance to the attention of the Supreme Court.
+Frequently, it is the responsibility of the courts to issue advisory opinions to the rulers concerning legal issues.
+The President of Pakistan possesses the power to submit any subject of law or fact that bears substantial public significance to the Supreme Court’s consideration.

 Miscellaneous Functions

-In addition to its primary functions, the judiciary also carries out various other duties.
-Some of the functions include appointing specific local officials of the court and selecting clerical and other employees.
-Cases involving the granting of licenses, patents, and copyrights, the appointment of guardians and trustees, the validation of wills, the assignment of trustees to protect the assets of minors, the resolution of property and inheritance disputes, the administration of estates of deceased individuals, the selection of receivers, the naturalization of aliens, marriage and divorce cases, election petitions, and similar matters.
+Besides its basic activities, the court performs several other responsibilities.
+Functions encompass the appointment of designated local court officials and the selection of clerical and other personnel.
+Cases pertaining to the issuance of licenses, patents, and copyrights; the appointment of guardians and trustees; the validation of wills; the assignment of trustees for the protection of minors’ assets; the resolution of property and inheritance disputes; the administration of deceased estates; the selection of receivers; the naturalization of foreign nationals; marriage and divorce proceedings; election petitions; and analogous issues.

-In conclusion, through all these functions, the Judiciary plays a crucial role in each state.
-It also has a significant impact on the evolution of the Constitution by exercising its authority to interpret and protect it from any abuses by the legislative and executive branches.
+In conclusion, the Judiciary performs an essential job in every state.
+It significantly influences the evolution of the Constitution by using its ability to interpret and safeguard it from abuses by the legislative and executive branches.